Maybe we are a bit biased, but we think our staff is the greatest in Central Ohio.

 Jennifer’s strong vision of a better way to provide support to individuals with differing abilities compelled her to launch Greenleaf in 1995.
 Jennifer has participated in designing state-wide training programs for vocational professionals and has participated at Vocational Rehabilitation Association annual conferences and other state-wide training programs making presentations related to the support of persons with disabilities.
 Jennifer’s mantra: Give a hungry person a fish and you’ve fed them for a day; teach them HOW to fish and you’ve fed them for a lifetime.

 Drew Link joined the Human Resources Department at Licking Memorial Health Systems in 2014 as a Wellness Specialist, and was promoted as a Recruitment Specialist, then Director of Recruitment and Retention.
 He currently serves as the Director of Business Operations.
 In 2016, he was named a Licking Memorial Health Systems MVP.
 Drew is also a member of the Greenleaf Job Training Services Board.
 He was born in Newark and graduated from Granville High School.
 He attended Walsh University in North Canton, Ohio, where he earned his Bachelor of Business Administration and Master of Business Administration degree.
-Drew and his wife, Mary, have two children, Mary and Owen.
+Drew and his wife, Mary, have three children, Mary, Owen, and Gracie.

 Dee Marks is the founder and current president of Dublin’s Special Education Advancement Council (SEAC).
 SEAC is a parent group established to help other parents of children with special needs learn how to effectively advocate for their child’s unique needs, to collaborate with the schools and their community in order to better support all children with disabilities, and to provide educational opportunities which empower parents.
 With her strong background in special education law and ability to foster positive communication, she provided support for families who resided in Central Ohio in her private business, DEE Services, LLC.
 This experience ultimately became a natural transition into her current position as an Ohio Parent Mentor for Dublin City Schools.